AdobeDocs/analytics.en/help/components/metrics/identified-people.md

 ---
 title: Identified People
-description:
+description: The number of people identified by Cross-Device Analytics.
 ---
 # Identified People

-The 'Identified People' metric is a [Cross-device analytics](../cda/overview.md) metric that counts the number of people identified by CDA.
+The 'Identified People' metric is a [Cross-Device analytics](../cda/overview.md) metric that counts the number of people identified by CDA.